Get to Know Us

 Current Lab Members

 Jonathan completed his HBSc at UTSC in 2018 specializing in Molecular Biology and Biotechnology.
 Jonathan developed a strong interest in HIV pathogenesis and infection during his second year evolutionary biology course and is excited to pursue his PhD in the Guzzo Lab.
 In his spare time, he enjoys reading and spending time with friends and family.

-With an interest in virology/immunology, Arvin joined the Lab in 2018 hoping to expand his breadth of knowledge under the supervision of Dr. Guzzo.
-He has successfully completed an undergraduate research study course, two senior undergraduate theses, and has been awarded two NSERC USRA in Winter 2019 and Summer 2020.
-Arvin continues in the lab as a research assistant in the current academic year.
-He plans on pursuing graduate studies, likely in the area of viral immunology, and ultimately remaining in academia.
+With an interest in virology/immunology, Arvin joined the Lab in 2018 as an undergraduate student, where he completed a research study course, two senior theses, and has been awarded two NSERC USRAs.
+After a year working as a research assistant, Arvin continues as a PhD student in the lab.
 Outside of the lab, Arvin enjoys running, hiking, and catching up on crime TV!